andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-2.md

 So using `Pre` and `PreT`, we get to *assemble* it using our favorite `Applicative` combinators...then when we wrap it in `PreT`, we get to *interpret* it in whatever way we want by choosing different interpreters.
 It's the best of both worlds!
-We even get the useful `icollect` function back!

 We can do the opposite thing with `Dec` as well: we can use [`Post`](https://hackage.haskell.org/package/functor-combinators/docs/Data-HFunctor-Route.html#t:Post)